MagicalDrizzle/planet-generator/README.md

   - Merged into upstream!
 - Enabling spaces in output file names and colors file names by switching `%s` to `%[^\n]`: https://topps.diku.dk/torbenm/thread.msp?topic=512274944
   - Merged into upstream!
 - Enabling standalone usage with no color file!
-Currently achieved by manually embedding all 66 colors from Olsson.col - but maybe one day I will figure out Torben's interpolation math...
+Figured out Torben's interpolation math :3
+  - You can now easily embed custom color files!
+Check line 931 in `planet_mod.c`.
   - More information: https://topps.diku.dk/torbenm/thread.msp?topic=392461439

 All my changes are released under the same license as Torben's.